elixirschool/elixirschool/lessons/basics/enum.md

 ### chunk_by

-If we need to group our collection based on something other than size, we can use the `chunk_by/2` method.
+If we need to group our collection based on something other than size, we can use the `chunk_by/2` function.
 It takes a given enumerable and a function, and when the return on that function changes a new group is started and begins the creation of the next:

 ```elixir
 iex> Enum.chunk_by(["one", "two", "three", "four", "five"], fn(x) -> String.length(x) end)